How Do I Claim Compensation for a Car Accident?

-To claim compensation from a motor accident, you must lodge a claim with your state insurer.
+To claim compensation for a car accident, you must lodge a claim with your state insurer.
+This is also known as making a ‘motor accident compensation claim‘.
 Since each state has a different insurer, the exact rules that apply to you will depend on the state you’re claiming in.

-In some states, you’re entitled to compensation no matter how the accident happened.
+In some states, you’re entitled to car accident compensation no matter how the accident happened.
 In others, you must prove that someone else was at fault to be eligible for compensation.

-A road injury affects more than just your physical and mental well-being — it can severely impact your finances.
-That’s where a motor accident claim can help.
+A car accident injury affects more than just your physical and mental well-being — it can severely impact your finances.
+That’s where a car accident claim can help.

 In NSW, there are two ways you may be able to claim compensation: a no-fault claim and a negligence claim.

-During the claims process, your injuries will be assessed as either threshold (minor) or non-minor.
+During the car accident claims process, your injuries will be assessed as either threshold (minor) or non-minor.
 Depending on the severity of your injuries, you may be eligible to claim:

 You may also have a negligence claim if:

-To begin your claim, you must first complete the Application for Damages Under Common Law form.
+To begin your car accident claim, you must first complete the Application for Damages Under Common Law form.

 Depending on how severely you’re injured, you may be eligible for compensation to cover: